aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/typescript-sdk-overview.md

 The [Aptos TypeScript SDK](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/typescript/sdk) provides APIs and interfaces you can use to interact with the Aptos blockchain for reading the blockchain state and for sending your transaction to the Aptos blockchain.

-# TypeScript SDK Architecture

 The Aptos TypeScript SDK has three logical layers:

-1. Transport layer - Responsible on communication with the blockchain server.
+1. Client layer - Responsible on communication with the blockchain server.
 2. Core SDK layer - Exposes the functionalities needed by most applications.
 3. Plugins layer - Implementation of different use cases such as Token, NFT, ANS, etc